 A formal comparison of the ratio between the observed SAE rate and the expected rate of hospitalisation and death (taking account of the full age/sex distribution of each trial) is shown in figure 3.
 For all but one of the trials, the rate of SEAs was lower than the expected rate of hospitalisation and deaths given the age/sex distribution of trial participants.
 The median ratio was 4.23 (95% CI 2.03-8.68) indicating that hospitalisations and deaths occurred 4 times more frequently among people taking RAAS drugs in the community than did SAEs in the trial setting.
 There was considerable heterogeneity in the calculated ratios, both within the ‘older-people’ trials and the ‘standard trials’.
-However, for all trials, these findings demonstrate that the reported rate of SAEs is significantly lower than would be expected to occur if the trials were representative of people with hypertension taking RAAS drugs in the community.
+However, for all trials, the reported rate of SAEs was significantly lower than would be expected to occur if the trials were representative of people with hypertension taking RAAS drugs in the community.